Toronto's Bike Share system has grown substantially over the past

 due to COVID-19, which resulted in decreased Bike Share usage.

-Normally, there are 5-6 months where bikes are used more than twice
+Normally, about half the year bikes are used more than twice

 per day.